MarcPozzo/MyProjects/Birds_Detection/Demonstration/Train_Lenet/Train_4Chanels_tiny_Pic/README.md

     - Train_4C_image_caught: Train a 4th chanel Lenet model on anoted images, false positives and animals caught
     - get_4C_tiny_images_alias.py is an allias of get_4C_tiny_images.py
     - get_4C_chanel.py this script is an  older allias of get_4C_tiny_images.py

+Difference between HSV mode and GBR.
+In GBR mode : Difference of the 3 chanles in GBR and then convert them in Gray scale In HSV mode : Difference of the 3 chanles in HSV mode and then convert themn in Gray scale